DataDog/documentation/content/en/infrastructure/generate_process_metrics.md

 ## Overview

 While Live Processes data is stored for 36 hours, you can generate global and percentile distribution metrics from your processes to monitor your resource consumption long-term.
-Process-based metrics are stored for 15 months like any other Datadog metric, making it easy to
+Process-based metrics are stored for 15 months like any other Datadog metric, making it easy to:

 - Debug past and ongoing infrastructure issues
 - Identify trends in the resource consumption of your critical workloads
 - Assess the health of your system before and after load or stress tests